Last Updated on

 If you’re on the market for a simple compressor pedal, look no further.
 There are a whole ton of complex compressor pedals on the market, so finding just a basic compressor that’s of decent quality can be a bit frustrating.
 The Electro-Harmonix Soul Preacher Compressor/Sustainer Pedal comes with two functions: a compressor effect and a sustain effect.

 Being a multi-purpose pedal may not be something you’re looking for if you’ve already delved into the worlds of guitar pedals, but if you’re just starting out and you aren’t really sure what direction you want to take your sound in, this may be a great pedal for you to start with.
+If you want to find the best pedals for your guitar though, check this link.

 You can find the Electro-Harmonix Soul Preacher Compressor/Sustainer Pedal on Amazon for $80.
 Check out the latest price!